-Undergraduate Pathway in Computer Science
+Undergraduate Pathway in Information and Computer Science

 This pathway will help you gain the skills and knowledge on the core concepts needed to understand computing and their application in organisations.
 With the fast-changing pace of technological advances, you will experience learning at an individual as well as group level, ranging from report writing to designing your own business web page.